maise-guide/maise/README.md

 The code has been extensively tested on Linux platforms.
 We will appreciate users' feedback on the installation and performance of the package on different platforms.

-1 For full functionality, MAISE requires the [GSL library](https://www.gnu.org/software/gsl/) to be compiled and the [ISOTROPY package](http://stokes.byu.edu/iso/isotropy.php) (Version 6, January 2018) to be installed prior to MAISE compilation.
+1 For full functionality, MAISE requires the [GSL library](https://www.gnu.org/software/gsl/) to be compiled and the [Spglib package](https://atztogo.github.io/spglib) (Version 1.11.2.1, February 2019) to be installed prior to MAISE compilation.

-Please copy libgsl.a, libgslcblas.a, and all gsl/\*.h into maise/lib subdirectory and specify the path to ISOTROPY in the maise/makefile (e.g., IPATH := ~/bin/isotropy)
+Please copy libgsl.a, libgslcblas.a and libsymspg.a into the maise/lib subdirectory.
+The spglib.h header should be copied to the maise/lib/include subdirectory and all gsl headers shoulde be copied to the maise/lib/include/gsl subdirectory.

+If this is not done prior to compilation the scripts, gsl-dep and spg-dep, will download and compile if necessary (Spglib) and place them in the required locations.

 2 By default, the code will be compiled for parallel execution with OpenMP.
 If you do not wish to compile the parallel version set 'SERIAL    ?= 1' in maise/makefile